bhubie/talks/making-impossible-states-impossible/slides/slides.md

 {
     partial record NotSent;
     partial record Loading;
-    partial record Received(string licensePlateText);
+    partial record Received(string imageText);
-    partial record Error(LicensePlateError errorReason);
+    partial record Error(OcrError errorReason);
 }
 ```

 <!--
 Here is what our model looks like using Dunet.
 - The code honestly looks pretty much the same as the OneOf example - just updated to use the Dunet syntax.
-- [click] we expose a type of LicensePlateTestState which is a record type
+- [click] we expose a type of ImageTestState which is a record type
 - [click] We update the ImageReceived event handler setting the state appropriately.
-- [click] here is what the LicensePlateTestState looks like.
+- [click] here is what the ImageTestState looks like.
 - [click] declaring the different unions our view can be in as Partial records.
 - [click] The displaying image one is pretty much the same as well.
 - [click] just updating with a different type for LicensePlateRecognitionState.